super-cooper/memebot/README.md

 Current commands that can be used in Discord:

-    !hello - Say "hello" to Memebot!
+    /hello - Say "hello" to Memebot!
-    !help  - Learn how to use Memebot
+    /help  - Learn how to use Memebot
-    !poll  - Create a simple poll.
-    !role  - Self-contained role management
+    /role  - Self-contained role management

 ## Docker
 Memebot has a straightforward Docker image that can be build based on the [Dockerfile](./docker/Dockerfile) in this